- Admissions & Aid

 School counselors play a key role in the development of children and teenagers, especially when times are tough at home or in the classroom, or when it comes time for a high school student to start making future career and education plans.
 Children and teenagers develop quickly during their school years, and it is vital that they progress academically.
 GMercyU offers one of the top school counseling programs in PA that will help you succeed in starting your career as a school counselor.

-The Masters in School Counseling degree program aligns with the overall goal of our Counseling Program: it is designed to prepare you for professional practice in K-12 settings.
+The Master's in Counseling - School Counseling degree program aligns with the overall goal of our Counseling Program: it is designed to prepare you for professional practice in K-12 settings.

 Through our school counseling masters program, you will gain expertise in helping young people navigate difficulties with family, teachers, and peers, as well as playing an active role in assisting them as they build healthy coping skills, develop self-reliance, and find their unique voices.
 Through our scientist-practitioner model, you’ll be ready to provide support, guidance, and advocate on behalf of your students and their families.
 In addition, you will be empowered to support causes that uphold mental wellness for all.

-Once you begin the school counseling degree program, you’ll be treated as a working professional who can meet our high standards for academic and clinical performance and ethical behavior.
-Our Masters in School Counseling online degree format lets you cover course content online and then put theory into practice during our two weekend residencies and your fieldwork experience.
+Once you begin the school counseling program, you’ll be treated as a working professional who can meet our high standards for academic and clinical performance and ethical behavior.
+Our Master's in Counseling - School Counseling online degree format lets you cover course content online and then put theory into practice during our two weekend residencies and your fieldwork experience.

-Since 2018, our graduates have had a 100% pass rate on their state licensure exam to become a Professional Counselor (LPC).
+Since 2018, our graduates have had a 100% pass rate on the school counseling certification test.
 That’s the GMercyU difference.

 We will consider you for admission to our school counselor degree program based on your academic ability, expression of interests and goals, life experience, and personal interview.